APTrust/dart-docs/docs/users/dart_runner.md

                  work is reading from and writing to disk.
 This setting only makes sense for workflows.
 For a single job, you can omit this.

+  --skip-artifacts  Don't save artifacts (tag files and manifests) to a
+                 separate directory when creating bags.
+(Version 1.0 and higher only)

   --help         Show this help document.
 ```